slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">
 Comments written from these evaluations are the following.
 <ul>
     <li> Excellent professor.
-Clear explanations and concise approach of the course contents.
+Clear explanations and concise approach of the course contents. </li>
-<li> Professor explains in a very nice way; his explanations are more clear than other professors’.
+<li> Professor explains in a very nice way; his explanations are more clear than other professors’. </li>
 <li> I am very thankful for being Sergio’s student.
-He excels the contents and transmits all his
+He excels the contents and transmits all his </li>
 knowledge.
 <li> A great teacher, any question regarding the lecture, he kindly answered in a clear fashion.
 I
 understood more from his lectures than from the main instructor.
-It is clear that he knows perfectly all the course contents and moreover he used to send practice problems to study before each exam.
+It is clear that he knows perfectly all the course contents and moreover he used to send practice problems to study before each exam. </li>
 He is also a nice person, and his evaluations were always fair.
 <li> Sergio is a good teacher; his explanations are very clear and he is able to land difficult concepts for
 the students to understand more easily the topics.
-His teaching methods make that the contents look simpler.
-A very good performance as teacher and he is very helpful to the students.Sergio Chaves – Teaching Dossier
+His teaching methods make that the contents look
+    simpler.
+A very good performance as teacher and he is very helpful to the students. </li>
 </ul>
 </p>